ml4ai/automates/documentation/reports/m1_architecture_report/GrFN_specification_v0.1.md

 level\" and so is empty.
 Assigns, conditions and loop\_plates, however, will often be declared within another source code function.
 In those cases, the `<enclosing_context>` capture the enclosing function name.
-For example: for an assignment within the UPDATE\_EST function, the `<enclosing_context>` is \"UPDATE\_EST\".
+For example, for an assignment within the UPDATE\_EST function, the `<enclosing_context>` is \"UPDATE\_EST\".

 Next, the `<function_type>` is the string representing which of the four